ForBioPhylogenomics/tutorials/bayesian_phylogeny_inference/README.md

 	* 11.94%: "123345"
 	* 7.55%: "123341"

-	Except for the first of these four models, which is the GTR model, all other models link the third and the fourth of the six substitution rate, namely the A &arr; T and C &arr; G substitution rates.
-As the GTR model is used with a frequency of around 64%, this means that with a frequency of around 36%, a model is used that links the A &arr; T substitution rate with another one.
-This may have helped to improve the problematic estimation of this rate from the second partition, which has only four sites at which an A &arr; T substitution rate has occurred.
+	Except for the first of these four models, which is the GTR model, all other models link the third and the fourth of the six substitution rate, namely the A &rarr; T and C &rarr; G substitution rates.
+As the GTR model is used with a frequency of around 64%, this means that with a frequency of around 36%, a model is used that links the A &rarr; T substitution rate with another one.
+This may have helped to improve the problematic estimation of this rate from the second partition, which has only four sites at which an A &rarr; T substitution rate has occurred.

 <a name="q12"></a>